 - Sole proprietorships are also admissible provided the intention of converting them into a legal entity is stated in written form.

 - The applicant must hold copyright and the rights of use.

 - Written proof of own funds or third-party financing, or that money is available for payment (loan available for drawing) and that the funds will be used for the production phase.
 Such proof can be: a signed agreement or an up-to-date statement of account and a signed document guaranteeing that the applicant will invest the amount in question in the production.

 - The application deadline for all funding measures is

 - No funding is awarded retrospectively.
-The corresponding project phase may be completed at the earliest four months after the application deadline.
+The corresponding project phase may be completed at the earliest four months and at the latest one year after the application deadline.

 - Applications must be submitted via myprohelvetia.ch.

 - Essentially, all documents must be submitted in English.
 If the applicant has no knowledge of English, he/she must provide a project summary (max.
 1 A4 page) and may submit the main documents either in German, French or Italian.
 The summary will be translated into English by Pro Helvetia for the jury process.

 - Only one project may be submitted per funding phase.